 L’Escapadou has made a seamless transfer from Apple’s iOS to the Android platform with Writing Wizard.
 Writing Wizard has always been one of my personal favorites for prewriting and printing skills, largely because of the flexible settings that allow teachers/therapists to tailor to the needs of a specific child and it's highly reinforcing content that keep kids coming back.

-On opening teachers can select where they want to begin – prewriting exercises, uppercase, lowercase, numbers, beginning sight words or a list of words that you create.
+On opening, teachers can select where they want to begin – prewriting exercises, upper case, lower case, numbers, beginning sight words or a list of words that you create.
 Settings are conveniently placed on the main screen, keeping little fingers on task while in the app.
-In settings is where you can tailor the parameters of letter or number size, degree of accuracy when following a pathway, and whether or not to show or hide the model which allows you to fade the prompts as a child gains competency.
-One of the nicest features for teachers, is the ability to record your voice with letter pronunciation which not only adapts the app to a particular regional dialect, but also trains the ear in learning to follow direction from the teacher by pairing his/her voice with action.
-The choice between the three main handwriting styles taught in schools today, Zaner-Bloser, D’Nealian, and Handwriting Without Tears will allow you to stay in synch with your school’s curriculum.
+In settings is where you can tailor the parameters of letter or number size, a degree of accuracy when following a pathway, and whether or not to show or hide the model which allows you to fade the prompts as a child gains competency.
+One of the nicest features for teachers is the ability to record your voice with letter pronunciation which not only adapts the app to a particular regional dialect but also trains the ear in learning to follow direction from the teacher by pairing his/her voice with action.
+The choice between the three main handwriting styles taught in schools today, Zaner-Bloser, D’Nealian, and Handwriting Without Tears will allow you to stay in sync with your school’s curriculum.
 Sounds, music, and the choice of seven languages can also be adjusted in the settings.
 This app makes that transition from forming letters and then connecting those letters to structure words, and thereby provides purpose and meaning to why we write.

 About the Author